aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The `FinancialReportRequester` interface serves a different purpose.
 It protects the `FinancialReportController` from knowing too much about the internals of the Interactor.
 Without `FinancialReportRequester`, the Controller would have transitive dependencies on the `FinancialEntities`.

-Transitive dependencies are a violation of the general principle that software entities shouldn't depend on things that they don't directly use.
+Transitive dependencies are a violation of the general principle that SW entities shouldn't depend on things that they don't directly use.

 Our first priority is to protect the Interactor from changes to the Controller.
 We also want to protect the Controller from changes to the Interactor by hiding the internal of the interactor.